 While these prepared presentations address some very important topics, we appreciate that different audiences may have different questions and concerns.
 Our Care Managers are happy to create a unique presentation catered to your specific need.
 Call us for more information.

 Contact Maureen Lawrence, Elder Care Management Outreach Coordinator, to schedule a presentation for your audience.

-Please visit the Elder Care Management YouTube page to view these videos.
+Please visit the Elder Care Management YouTube page to view our previously recorded presentations.